Devpost: Funding

 In August 2011, ChallengePost raised $4.6 million in Series A funding from investors including former Apple executive Bob Borchers of Opus Capital and Qualcomm founder Irwin Jacobs.

 Hackathons and Jobs

-Devpost now powers the majority of the world's in-person and online hackathons (software competitions), and helps software engineers find jobs, in service of the company's mission "To help developers find fulfilling work."
-After 2019, the platform saw a surge in online hackathons hosted on the platforms due to the COVID-19 pandemic.
+Devpost now powers the majority of the world's in-person and online hackathons (software competitions), and helps software engineers find jobs or software companies hire skilled talents, in service of the company's mission "To help developers find fulfilling work."
+After 2019, the platform saw a surge in online hackathons hosted on the platforms due to the COVID-19 pandemic and its growing importance in tech innovation.

 Notable clients

 In 2010, ChallengePost was named the official online "challenge platform" of the U.S. federal government, previously overseeing the NYC Big Apps contest in conjunction with the city of New York, as well as Michelle Obama's Apps for Healthy Kids challenge in conjunction with the U.S. Department of Agriculture.

-Devpost customers include Amazon, Facebook, Microsoft, IBM, Intel, Cisco, Atlassian, Twitter, and others.
+Devpost customers include Google, Amazon, Facebook, Microsoft, IBM, Intel, Cisco, Atlassian, Twitter, and major Web3 companies including Solana, Polkadot, ICP, etc..